bennyguitar/ImageCache/README.md

 ```

 Doing this will set each image if it exists in the cache, or reload the tableView whenever it loads one of the images that appear in a cell.

+## License ##

+This repository is licensed under the standard MIT License.